GeoFA13/Subtitles_-.srt-_file-_timing-_fix/README.md

 # Subtitles_srt-file-timing_fix
-Empirically syncronize delayed/advanced subtitles for .srt files for your movie files.
+Empirically synchronize delayed/advanced subtitles for .srt files for your movie files.
 Increase/decrease unit in this initial version is fixed at 1 second.
 Will enable milliseconds adjust, as well as upload .exe file for non-LabVIEW users.

 How to use:
 1. srt file is loaded through file path input "SRT file in".